-- Make some batches of homemade dips such as guacamole, baba ghanoush, roasted red pepper dip to eat with veggie chips or slices use as a spread in rice paper wraps, or use as a sauce for a roasted protein of choice.
+- Make some batches of homemade dips such as guacamole, baba ghanoush, or some tahini lemon dip to eat with veggie chips or slices use as a spread (after week 2!) in rice paper wraps, or use as a sauce for a roasted protein of choice.

-- Try making these egg muffins and freezing them so you have a quick grab and go brekky for those days when there’s not even time to turn on the blender.
-Another great option is a frittata, which I happen to have a recipe for right here!
+- Try making these egg muffins, this frittata, or this one and freezing them so you have a quick grab and go brekky for those days when there’s not even time to turn on the blender!

-- Whip up a batch of my Protein Packed Pumpkin Pie Pancakes for another great grab and go brekky option.
+- Whip up a batch of my Almond Spice Pancakes for another great grab and go brekky option.
 They freeze and reheat really well!

-- Make a double batch of these kale chips for an easy snack to have on hand so you don’t end up reaching for the real blood-sugar disturbing thing!
-You can also try my Jalapeno Cheddar and Sweet & Salty flavours!
+- Make a double batch of these kale chips or cheezy broccoli bites for an easy snack to have on hand so you don’t end up reaching for the real blood-sugar disturbing thing!

-- You can also make a double batch of my Cacao-some Coconut Balls, Chocolate Brain Boosters, Tahini Walnut Magic Bars, Gingery Granola Bars, or Chewy Grain-Free Granola Bars for a quick and tasty pick me up minus the refined sugar and bloat-inducing grains!
+- You can also make a double batch of my Cacao-some Coconut Balls, Tahini Walnut Magic Bars, Vanilla Matcha Cashew Balls, Grain-Free Granola Bars, Chocolate Avocado Fudge Cookies, Grain-Free Chocolate Chip Almond Butter Cookies, Ginger Granola, or Gluten-Free Oatmeal Cookies for a quick and tasty pick me up minus the refined sugar and bloat-inducing grains!